-lcon Item Description 1 Ventilation Allows the computer to stay cool.
+f Icon Item Description 1 Backlit keyboard For entering data into your computer.
+See "Using the keyboard" on page 14.
+2 Touchpad Touch-sensitive pointing device.
+3 3 U Power button Turns the computer on and off.
+4 Ventilation Allows the computer to stay cool.
 Do not cover or obstruct the openings.
-2 Backlit keyboard For entering data into your computer.
-See "Using the keyboard" on page 14.
-3 Touchpad Touch-sensitive pointing device.
-4 (U) Power button Turns the computer on and off.